Chronic Anxiety Triggers That Commonly Cause Anxiety Disorders

 7 Common Anxiety Triggers That You Need To Address

 Worry About Being Late: Do you get anxious about being late for work?
 Anxiety about being late for that meeting or about getting the kids on time for school?
 Do you constantly rush about with a sense of urgency and drama?
 Worrying about being late is an everyday anxiety trigger that many people suffer from.
 Now for most people, the main cause of being late is poor organisation or time management issues.
-But for other people, no matter how early they leave home for work or that appointment.
-They will spend most of the time ruminating over the what if’s if they are late.
-When we are not fully in the present moment, we give our power away to the monkey mind, the ruminating.
+But for other people, no matter how early they leave home for work or that appointment they will spend most of the time ruminating over all sorts of possible scenarios in their mind.
+The what if’s if they are late, what if I get fired, what if I can’t get a new job, what will my partner say, what will… When we are not fully in the present moment, we give our power away to the monkey mind, the ruminating.
 If you do tend to run a bit little, leave things till last-minute.
 It’s time to get more organised, save yourself the stress and anxiety.
 It simply isn’t worth it.

 Fear Of Conflict: A common anxiety trigger for many people especially empaths, highly sensitive people and those with self-esteem issues is fear of conflict.
 Not addressing relationship issues at home and work can cause not just of anxiety, but increased levels and depression.
 Avoiding the problem, hiding your head in the sand can often lead to other problems.
 Some issues if not dealt with will lead to further causes of anxiety.
 Working on self-worth, self-esteem and assertiveness skill can encourage healthier communication.
 But again when learn to be more in the moment, the thoughts that normally trigger our fear, tension or stress start to disappear.